Akbaruddin Owaisi: Controversies

-Akbaruddin Owaisi, a leader of the All India Majlis-e-Ittehadul Muslimeen party in Hyderabad, has been charged several times for hate speeches denigrating Hindu gods and inciting violence against Hindus.
-He said that 25 crore Muslims would need just 15 minutes without the police to show 100 crore Hindus which is more powerful.
+He has been charged several times for hate speeches denigrating Hindu gods and inciting violence against Hindus.
+He said that 25 crore Muslims would need just 15 minutes without the police to finish 100 crore Hindus.

 Threats to kill

 In August 2007, along with other members of his party, Owaisi made death threats against Taslima Nasrin, pledging that the fatwa against her and Salman Rushdie would be upheld if they visited Hyderabad.
 Owaisi said, "we in Hyderabad want to behead this woman according to the fatwa."

 Speech at Adilabad

-On 22 December 2012, Owaisi addressed a rally in Nirmal, Adilabad Andhra Pradesh, making controversial remarks against Hindutva groups, RSS, VHP, and BJP.
+On 22 December 2012, Owaisi addressed a rally in Nirmal, Adilabad Andhra Pradesh, making controversial remarks against Hindu groups, RSS, VHP, and BJP.
 He denigrated Hindu gods and mocked Hindu cremation.
 Owaisi left for London for medical treatment after the speech.
 Reports suggested he was treated for injuries from a 2011 attack.
 Interrogation of a former ISIS suicide bomber in 2015 claimed Owaisi's speeches influenced his extremist mindset, leading him to join the terrorist organisation.